Does Online Test Prep Actually Work?

 And, if there’s a website I find useful, like a primer on transition words from a teacher out in Wisconsin, or a YouTube video explaining conjunctions, I can pull that right up, too.

 My capabilities in a brick-and-mortar classroom are much more limited.
-Many of the times in a real classroom, there’s no projector, and I can’t even find a whiteboard marker that isn’t out of ink.
+Many times in a real classroom, there’s no projector, and I can’t even find a whiteboard marker that isn’t out of ink.
 So, the online classroom is a great resource to have.

 There Are Perks for Parents, Too